Azure/az-hop/docs/deploy/index.md

 enroot:
   enroot_version: 3.4.1

+# Optional: database settings
+database:
+  # Name of the Azure database resource to be created.
+If not provided, a name will be generated
+  name: custom_mariadb_name
   # If using an existing Managed MariaDB instance for SLURM accounting and/or Guacamole, specify these values
-database:
   # Admin user of the database for which the password will be retrieved from the azhop keyvault
   user: sqladmin
   # FQDN of the managed instance